Virtualization-projects/ui-for-docker-wiki/Developing-UI-for-Docker.md

 Build and run a Docker image with the app, watch source files and refresh on changes.

 The actual docker commands for `run` and `run-dev` are in the Gruntfile under the `shell` section, this is the place to make changes, like pointing at a different Docker host or changing the port that UI for Docker is exposed on.

+## Notes

+### bower
+Bower needs to be installed.

+npm install -g bower

+### grunt
+Grunt needs to be installed as well

+npm install -g grunt-cli

+### symlink for node
+If grunt does not run with an error about node is not executable, you may need to make a symlink like

+ln -s /usr/bin/nodejs /usr/sbin/node